LoginRadius/engineering-portal/content/git-pull-force/index.md

 # Git Pull Force
 ## How to Overwrite Local Changes With Git

-It is fine  when you and the rest of your team are working on different files. but sometime when you and your teammates simultaneously working on same files.
+It is fine when you and the rest of your team are working on different files. but sometimes when you and your teammates simultaneously working on same files.
 And that's where the problems arise.

 Just a Note: `git pull = git fetch + git merge`